 \myparagraph{Theory atoms} are represented using the following statements:

-where $n \geq 0$ and $m \geq 0$ are lengths, index $v$ is a non-negative integer, $a$ is a positive literal or \texttt{0} for directives, each $u_i$ is an integer for a theory term, each $l_i$ is an integer for a literal, integer~$p$ refers to a symbolic term, each $v_i$ is an integer for a theory atom element, and integer~$g$ refers to a theory operator.
+where $n \geq 0$ and $m \geq 0$ are lengths, index $v$ is a non-negative integer, $a$ is an atom or \texttt{0} for directives, each $u_i$ is an integer for a theory term, each $l_i$ is an integer for a literal, integer~$p$ refers to a symbolic term, each $v_i$ is an integer for a theory atom element, and integer~$g$ refers to a theory operator.
 Statement (\ref{eq:theory-element}) captures elements of theory atoms and directives, and statements (\ref{eq:theory-atom}) and (\ref{eq:theory-atom-bounded}) refer to the latter.

-For instance, line~\ref{aspif:d:theory:atom:one} captures the (single) theory element in `\lstinline+{ end(1)-start(1) }+', and line~\ref{aspif:d:theory:atom:tri} represents the theory atom `\lstinline[morekeywords={&diff},alsoletter={\&}]+&diff { end(1)-start(1) } <= 200+'.
+For instance, Line~\ref{aspif:d:theory:atom:one} captures the (single) theory element in `\lstinline+{ end(1)-start(1) }+', and Line~\ref{aspif:d:theory:atom:tri} represents the theory atom `\lstinline[morekeywords={&diff},alsoletter={\&}]+&diff { end(1)-start(1) } <= 200+'.

 \myparagraph{Comments} have form where $s$ is a string not containing a newline.